Legends Never Die (R.A. the Rugged Man album): Critical response

 David "Rek" Lee of HipHopDX gave the album four out of five stars, saying "Legends Never Die isn't a perfect album.
 The sequencing is a bit off at times, as it inexplicably jumps from aggressive, lyrical tracks to more subdued conscious records.
 Also, some of the production feels dated even for an "underground record."
 But overall, it's an album embedded with enough humor, knowledge, and obscure Hip Hop references ("I'm a whooligan like James Caan's son…") that will force listeners to keep this one in rotation.
 R.A. the Rugged Man might not care about an industry exec or releasing music on a consistent basis, but his love for the art is undeniable because he's only getting better.
 The champ is here."
 Grant Jones of RapReviews gave the album an eight out of ten, saying "Legends Never Die" is noticeably more intense lyrically, with RA adopting his multi-syllable style which shows influences of Big Pun.
 "Definition of a Rap Flow" is the perfect example of how refined RA is at his art.
 The only person I can think that may match him for breathless flow is Esoteric, or Pun himself.
 This relentless verbal assault follows on "Media Midgets" which carries on RA's hatred of the industry, critics and everything else in between.
 This is a theme which understandably ran through "Die Rugged Man, Die" as it was his ten years-late debut, but having now established himself with regular work and clearly not toning his act down for radio, the anti-industry message seems redundant at times."
 Sean Ryon of XXL gave the album an XL, saying "With the exception of a few fillers, Legends Never Die is a truly compelling entry in the two-decade discography of R.A. the Rugged Man.
 It's an album armed with exceptionally mastered production, stunning guest features and raw, emotional delivery from R.A.."

 Commercial performance

-The album debuted at number 1 on the US Billboard Heatseekers Albums chart, number 17 on the Billboard Top R&B/Hip-Hop Albums chart, and at number 131 on the Billboard 200, with first-week sales of 4,000 copies in the United States.
+The album debuted at number 1 on the US Billboard Heatseekers Albums chart, number 17 on the Billboard Top R&B/Hip-Hop Albums chart, and at number 131 on the Billboard 200.